10.5 Property, Person Offense Patterns, and Leads

 Patterns That Guide Leads

-BPOC Chapter 32 gives offense-pattern material so officers can recognize leads without jumping to conclusions.
-Property offenses include theft, burglary, robbery, con games, forgery, credit card or debit card abuse, bad checks, gift card fraud, and auto theft.
-Persons offenses include homicide, sexual assault, assault, elder abuse, and hate crime indicators.
+BPOC Chapter 32 supplies offense-pattern material so officers recognize leads without jumping to conclusions.
+Property offenses include theft, burglary, robbery, con games, forgery, credit/debit card abuse, bad checks, gift-card fraud, and auto theft.
+Persons offenses include homicide, sexual assault, assault, elder abuse, and hate-crime indicators.

 Property crimes often reveal motive and opportunity.
-A professional thief may plan carefully, avoid witnesses, work with fences, and be traced when stolen property is recovered.
-A semi-professional or unskilled thief may act from opportunity or drug need and may be more likely to resort to violence when interrupted.
-BPOC calls disposal of stolen property the weakness of property crime.
+A professional thief plans carefully, avoids witnesses, and works with fences.
+A semi-professional or unskilled thief acts on opportunity or drug need and is more likely to resort to violence when interrupted.
+BPOC calls the disposal of stolen property the weakness of property crime — the offender must convert goods to cash, creating traceable leads.

 | Pattern | Investigative clue | Officer caution |